suhock/php-dependency-injection/README.md

 }
 ```

-In the example above, although the container cannot resolve `string`, `int`, or
-`array` types, it will construct the class using the specified default
-values.
-If you need to inject non-default values for builtin types, use a
+To inject non-default values for builtin types, use a
 [factory callback](#provide-a-factory-callback).

 ### Union types